SimonGreenhill/treemaker/paper/paper.md

 ---
-title: 'TreeMaker:  A Python tool for constructing a newick formatted tree from a set of classifications.'
+title: 'treemaker:  A Python tool for constructing a Newick formatted tree from a set of classifications.'
 tags:
   - phylogenetics
   - newick